ItokawaK/MoNaS/README.md

        │
-       ├- out.vcf # vcf file for multiple samples by freebayes ├- out_csq.vcf # vcf file for multiple samples with csq tag └- table_with_Mdomcoord.tsv # list of mutations and AA changes with M. domestica AA number
+       ├- out.vcf # vcf file for multiple samples by freebayes ├- out_csq.vcf # vcf file for multiple samples with csq tag ├- stats.exon_cov.tsv # Stats about exon coverage.
+PCR duplicate are not counted.
+       ├- stats.mapping.tsv # Stats about on target read rates
+       └- table_with_Mdomcoord.tsv # list of mutations and AA changes with M. domestica AA number
 ```